-Or, you can outsource the whole ‘keeping track’ bit to a convenient website.
+What you can do is outsource the whole ‘keeping track’ bit to a convenient platform.
 All you have to do is write the email, and it’ll automatically go to all of your subscribers!

-I use Active Campaign after upgrading last year from MailChimp.
+I use Active Campaign after upgrading a couple of years ago from MailChimp.
 Active Campaign is like the big sister of your MailChimp campaigns.
 They not only provide an excellent platform for automation and funnels, there are also all kinds of tricky elements allowing you to track, integrate other programs, and design some beautiful email marketing campaigns with a little more intuitive interface than you’d be used to with MailChimp.

 You now have something to which you can direct new users.
-Make sure you pimp your awesome new landing page on social media (turn those followers into subscribers!).
+Make sure you shout about your awesome new landing page on social media (turn those followers into subscribers!)